HBS Navigation

 Rocker Switch

 The button on the back for adjusting volume and switching listening programs.
+Keep free of debris to ensure reliable function.

 Charging Contacts